-A lot has changed over the past few months which has meant that we’re facing tough challenges ahead.
+A lot has changed over the past year which has meant that we’re facing tough challenges ahead.
 We’re doing everything we can as a council to support our residents and businesses across the borough.

 In the background, we’ve been working with our partners to develop a Recovery and Renewal Strategy which sets out how we’ll work to restore our borough and help communities to move on from the coronavirus (COVID-19) pandemic.
 We can only do this if we all work together to make sure that our work to recover and transform Barnsley truly takes effect.

-We have learnt lessons from the pandemic and seen lots of positive developments which we want to keep, to rebuild a better Barnsley and action regeneration in our communities.
+We have learnt lessons from the pandemic so far and seen lots of positive developments which we want to keep, to rebuild a better Barnsley and action regeneration in our communities.

 Our purpose is clear, and we must continue to support you and your families to positively move on from the pandemic.
 This includes:

 - Supporting our residents and businesses affected by the coronavirus (COVID-19) pandemic.

 - Helping vulnerable children and adults who need support.